By Sara Garcia Arteagoitia and Anna Segura on Wednesday, 25 May 2022.

-What's next in Business Training?
-In our latest blog post we chart the course for effective policies and necessary research to further use and generate rigorous evidence in the field.
+What's next in Entrepreneurship Education?
+Charting the course for effective policies and necessary research

 By Sara Garcia Arteagoitia and Anna Segura on Tuesday, 10 May 2022.